-- Committed reserves established for a program should be kept within that program area since they often include provincial payments. - Each committed reserve must have a rationale for its existence, its amount and the appropriateness of any additional transfer from the operating budget. - Where possible similar reserve accounts have been combined. - If delays in adjusting the reserve are appropriate a future review date has been established. - All committed reserves which include the annual revolving of funds must be reviewed annually through the creation of five year or greater estimated expenditure plans. - On April 6, 2016, the Ontario Government amended the Workplace Safety and Insurance Act (WSIA) with the passage of Bill 163 titled Supporting Ontario's First Responders Act (Post Traumatic Stress Disorder), 2016. - The fluctuation in annual paramedic uniform and boot requirements
+- Committed reserves established for a program should be kept within that program area since they often include provincial payments. - Each committed reserve must have a rationale for its existence, its amount and the appropriateness of any additional transfer from the operating budget. - Where possible similar reserve accounts have been combined. - If delays in adjusting the reserve are appropriate a future review date has been established. - All committed reserves which include the annual revolving of funds must be reviewed annually through the creation of five year or greater estimated expenditure plans. - Any specific expenses that fluctuate significantly from year to year that may cause significant increases to annual budget should be considered when creating revolving reserves.